 The Parent Governors shall be elected by parents of registered pupils at University of Cambridge Primary School.
 A Parent Governor must be a parent of a pupil at the school at the time when he or she is elected but can continue to be a Parent Governor after the pupil is no longer registered at the school.

 The number of Parent Governors required shall be made up by Parent Governors appointed by the Governing Body if the number of parents standing for election is less than the number of vacancies.

 The Governors may appoint Co-opted Governors.
 A ‘Co-opted Governor’ means a person who is appointed to be a Governor by being Co-opted by Governors who have not themselves been so appointed.

 Please see full details of financial accounts presented in the finance section of our website.
-You will also find information about trustee attendance at meetings and pecuniary interests here.
+For pecuniary interests and information about trustee attendance , please see the statutory information/finance tab.